jacobwilliams/vibehdf5/README.md

 - **Extensible Language Support**: Easy to add support for additional programming languages

 ### 📈 **CSV Data, Filtering & Plotting**
-- **CSV Import**: Import CSV files as HDF5 groups with one dataset per column
+- **CSV Import**: Import CSV files as HDF5 groups with one dataset per column and native gzip compression for space efficiency
 - **Table Display**: View CSV data in an interactive table with column headers
 - **Column Visibility**: Show/hide columns with settings saved in HDF5
 - **Unique Values**: Right-click column headers to view unique values in filtered data